josbeir/cakephp-docs-md/docs/5/en/tutorials-and-examples/cms/authentication.md

 }
 ```

-Now you can visit [Users / logout](users/logout.md) to log out.
+Now you can visit `/users/logout` to log out.
 You should then be sent to the login
 page.

 ## Enabling Registrations